Stellar hardening of massive black hole binaries: the impact of the host rotation: Results

 All our results are presented in a reference frame centered in the above defined position.\footnote{Note that the strategy described here to find the centre of the stellar distribution is the same used for anchoring the binary at runtime for run AP3e.
 In addition, we explored another possibility for computing the centre of the system: we recursively computed the CoM of particles in a shrinking sphere whose maximum (minimum) radius was set to 100$r_0$ (1.5$r_0$); the radius was halved at each iteration.
 We found a very good match between the two described centering strategies, with mismatches much smaller that the wandering radius $R_b$.}

-Fig.~\ref{3d_trajectory} shows the 3-dimensional trajectory of the MBHB CoM for all the simulated models, while Fig.~\ref{R_t} reports the temporal evolution of the distance between the MBHB CoM and the host centre ($R_{\rm b}$) after the binary formation time.
+Fig.~\ref{3d_trajectory} shows the 3-dimensional trajectory of the MBHB CoM for all the simulated models.
+The top panel in Fig.~\ref{R_t} reports the temporal evolution of the distance between the MBHB CoM and the host centre ($R_{\rm b}$) after the binary formation time.
 For co-rotating models, soon after the binary formation time $t_{\rm bf}$, the MBHB CoM starts orbiting the host centre with a rapidly increasing $R_{\rm b}$.
 After just few tens of time units the CoM settles on a nearly stable orbit.
 In particular, equal mass binaries show a faster rise of the CoM radius compared to the lower mass ratio cases.
 Moreover, the higher the binary mass ratio, the larger the final orbital radius: the two differ by nearly a factor 2.
 The retrograde run does not show the same behaviour, and the binary CoM remains very close to the centre, only experiencing the traditional Brownian wandering (as detailed below).
 Table \ref{tab:Rbin} reports the mean value of the final CoM radius for each model, computed averaging $R_{\rm b}$ over the time interval from $t=75$, where all models have settled around a nearly constant value, to $t=175$, along with the binary influence radius, $R_{\rm inf}$, averaged over the same time interval.
-The binary oscillation can also be seen in Fig.~\ref{densitymap}, where the blue dot marking the binary position at late times does not coincide with the centre of the stellar distribution.
+Bottom panels of Fig \ref{R_t} show the time evolution of the binary CoM orbit in the x and y-coordinate (left and right panel, respectively) for the run 3Pe, thus pointing out the quasi-periodicity of the binary CoM orbit.
 In co-rotating runs hosting equal-mass binaries the influence radius is $R_{\rm inf} =0.22$ while for co-rotating unequal-mass binaries is $R_{\rm inf} \simeq 0.16$.
 This difference is, at least partially, due to the different total mass of the MBHB ($M_{\rm b}=0.01$ if $q=1$, $M_{\rm b}=0.00625$ for $q=1/4$).
 The binary CoM oscillation in the prograde runs is much larger than the binary separation (see e.g. the values of $1/a$ in Fig.~\ref{bh_prop}), but smaller than the MBHB influence radius by a factor $3-5$ for the equal mass and by a factor $6-13$ for the unequal mass cases.

 Note that the binary CoM oscillation found in the prograde runs is different than the traditional MBHB Brownian motion (see e.g. \citealt{Merritt01,Chatterjee03,Milosavljevic03, Bortolas16}).
 The latter is caused by the fact that slingshot ejections of stars with isotropic velocities w.r.t. the binary CoM induce a recoil in the binary CoM in random directions.
 The associated displacement is contrasted by the effect of dynamical friction onto the binary as a whole: These two phenomena balance each other and result in a small and non-coherent wandering of the binary CoM, which however does not exhibit, on average, any net angular momentum.
 The typical scale of the traditional Brownian wandering is smaller than the oscillation radius we find in prograde runs.
 In fact, the Brownian wandering radius scales as